swiftlang/swift-evolution/proposals/0465-nonescapable-stdlib-primitives.md

 extension Result: Sendable where Success: Sendable & ~Copyable & ~Escapable {}
 ```

 We postpone generalizing most of the higher-order functions that make `Result` convenient to use, as we currently lack the means to reason about lifetime dependencies for such functions.
-But we are already able to generalize the two functions that do not have complicated lifetime semantics: `mapError` and `flatMapError`.
+But we are already able to generalize the one function that does not have complicated lifetime semantics: `mapError`.

 ```swift
 extension Result where Success: ~Copyable & ~Escapable {